samurai4n6/DSUcsc842/README.md

 Acquisition Method: Encrypted iTunes Backup (Version 12.9.0)

 Acquisition Software: Magnet Acquire

-Initially Porcessed Software: Magnet Axiom (extracted out app data from Axiom)
+Initially Processed Software: Magnet Axiom (extracted out app data from Axiom)

 **What does the project do?**

 This project does the following:

--Takes in (2) arguements.
-A folder (where hte Pokemon Go app data should be) and an optional output directory.
+-Takes in (2) arguments.
+A folder (where the Pokemon Go app data should be) and an optional output directory.

 -Searches the specified folder recursively for plist files and when one is found, the field name databaseFilename is searched for within the plist file.

 -If the field databaseFilename is found within a plist file, this is the file name for the needed Sqlite3 database.
-The speciifed folder is searched recursively for the database file.
+The specified folder is searched recursively for the database file.

--If the database file is found the EVENT_RECORDS table is queried for hte fields JSON, TIMESTAMP_MS, LATITUTDE, LONGITUDE.
+-If the database file is found the EVENT_RECORDS table is queried for the fields JSON, TIMESTAMP_MS, LATITUDE, LONGITUDE.

--Generates a temporay JSON object of the data.
+-Generates a temporary JSON object of the data.

--The TIMESTAMP_MS data is a date timestamp in epoch format, and we alsom convert the timestamp to the format YYYY-MM-DD hh:mm:ss.
+-The TIMESTAMP_MS data is a date timestamp in epoch format, and we also convert the timestamp to the format YYYY-MM-DD hh:mm:ss.

 -Generates a csv with the fields event_type, timestamp, service, latitude, longitude, context, and converted_timestamp.
 Csv is saved to the default or specified output folder as pokemongo_output_YYYMMDDhhmmss.csv

 -GPS coordinates are then validated to start the process of plotting on a map via the folium library.

 -A map is generated of hte GPS coordinated activity and aggregated by GPS coordinate and date timestamp to reduce the number of pins on the map.
-(The map was slow when they were mapped indvidually).
+(The map was slow when they were mapped individually).
 Map is saved to the default or specified output folder as pokemongo_map_YYYMMDDhhmmss.html.

 A stand alone binary was created for this tool.

 **Future Work**

--Binary plists are specifc to MacOS and iOS, but both Android and iOS often use Sqlite3 databases to store data.
+-Binary plists are specif to MacOS and iOS, but both Android and iOS often use Sqlite3 databases to store data.
 Review setup in Android and update to be cross-platform.

 -Perform further research on the mobile application to determine what might be user activity and might be background or system activity.

 -Perform other research to determine other artifacts of forensic value.
 For example, there were other binary plist files that contained user id and other data.
-Ther ecould be other information of value.
+There could be other information of value.

--Find way to possible make the map html smaller in size wit hthe custom pokeball icon.
+-Find way to possible make the map html smaller in size with the custom pokeball icon.

 -Find way to possible make the stand alone binary smaller.